• Skip to primary navigation

 Instead, you'll want to make sure you select a paper that says, "Solid Core".
 This means the color hasn't been printed on the outside of the paper.
 Solid core paper has been dyed and has the same color on the inside and outside.

-I recommend shopping JOANN online and ordering a Park Lane Precision Cardstock Variety Pack.
+I recommend shopping online and ordering a Park Lane Precision Cardstock Variety Pack.
 This will give you a variety of different colors for your flowers in an 80lb weight.
 Click here to shop for paper!

 How Much Paper Do I Need to Make Paper Flowers?